HandBrake/HandBrake-docs/source/docs/en/latest/developer/install-dependencies-debian.markdown

 Debian is now prepared to build HandBrake.
 See [Building HandBrake for Linux](build-linux.html) for further instructions.

-[^nasm-sid]: Installing newer packages than those available in the base repository may lead to incompatibility with other software expecting specific package versions.
+[^nasm-newer]: Installing newer packages than those available in the base repository may lead to incompatibility with other software expecting specific package versions.